AndresNieto/ChartsImplementation/README.md

 # ChartProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.10.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.10 and is focused on create some examples of Charts implementations with ng2-chart.

 ## Development server

+You need to start a fake server with json-server, so run npm i -g json-server, and when if finish run json-server --watch db.json.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.